DigitalGeographyLab/mobitwin-edgebundling/README.md

 <img src="od_edgebund_vis.png" alt="Map of flows between continental NUTS 2 regions across Europe" width="550" style="display: block; margin: 0 auto"/>
 </p>

+This tool is an additional output of the Mobi-Twin research project.

 ## Requirements

 The scripts within the repo require Python 3.10 or newer version with the following packages: